marioZYN/IACV-Project/assignment 1/README.md

 In order to improve the score, we can try the following two methods:
 * use a different algorithm
 * create more features

+In the end, we decide not to use this pre-processing phase and only use CNN for classification.